fishi0x01/fishi0x01.github.io/_posts/2016-11-21-A-Docker-Build-Pipeline-as-Code-with-Jenkins.md

 {% include tags/hint-start.html %}
 **IMPORTANT:** By default the resulting container will run as `root`.
-This should be avoided if possible, since the `root` user inside the container has the same uuid as the the hosts `root` user, which is potentially dangerous in case the container gets compromised.
+This should be avoided if possible, since the `root` user inside the container has the same uuid as the host's `root` user, which is potentially dangerous in case the container gets compromised.
 {% include tags/hint-end.html %}

 {% gist fishi0x01/9c8d39d7a79cbe454f87c4745897d561 docker-entrypoint.sh %}